upkie/upkie/docs/dev-notes.md

 ## Legacy source workflow

-While newcomers will likely run `start_simulation.sh` and import the `upkie` package in Python, as you get acquainted with the robot and develop your own agents (by forking [upkie/new\_agent](https://github.com/upkie/new_agent)), you may want to contribute some features back to the upstream repository.
+While newcomers will likely run `start_simulation.sh` and import the `upkie` package in Python, as you get acquainted with the robot and develop your own agents (in your fork of the repository or using the [new\_agent](https://github.com/upkie/new_agent) template), you may want to contribute some features back upstream.
 Here is a short guide on compiling from source to do that.

 ### Build environment setup {#setup-build}